dhellmann/pymotw-3/source/unittest/index.rst

 Test Fixtures
 =============

 Fixtures are outside resources needed by a test.
 For example, tests for one class may all need an instance of another class that provides configuration settings or another shared resource.
-Other test fixtures include database connections and temporary files (many people would argue that using external resources makes such tests not "unit" tests, but they are still tests and still useful).  :class:`TestCase` includes a special hook to configure and clean up any fixtures needed by tests.
-To configure the fixtures, override :func:`setUp`.
-To clean up, override :func:`tearDown`.
+Other test fixtures include database connections and temporary files (many people would argue that using external resources makes such tests not "unit" tests, but they are still tests and still useful).

+:class:`TestCase` includes special hooks to configure and clean up any fixtures needed by tests.
+To establish fixtures for each individual test case, override :func:`setUp`.
+To clean them up, override :func:`tearDown`.
+To manage one set of fixtures for all instances of a test class, override :func:`setUpClass` and :func:`tearDownClass`.

 .. literalinclude:: unittest_fixtures.py
     :caption: